Shopify is a popular e-commerce provider that markets itself as an easy-to-use platform for beginners and experts alike.

 Shopify offers three main plans.
 All of the plans include the ability to use Shopify payments as well as third-party payment gateways, free SSL certificate, plus you can integrate a custom domain, use blogging features, and have the ability to create discount codes, and print shipping labels.

-The second and third plan comes with additional features such as the ability to sell gift cards, get professional reports, make use of the abandoned cart recovery features, and show third-party shipping rates.
+The second and third plan comes with additional features such as the ability to sell gift cards, support for discount and promotional codes, get professional reports, make use of the abandoned cart recovery features, and show third-party shipping rates.

 The difference between the plans is the number of staff accounts and card processing fees which are the lowest on the most expensive plan.
 If you’re using a third-party gateway such as PayPal or Stripe, Shopify will charge you an additional fee on all plans.
 However, the extra fee goes down with more expensive plans.